doubledherin/gatsby-p5-starter/README.md

 4.  **Set up your Github repo.**

-    Navigate into your new site’s directory and start it up.

-    ```sh
-    cd <your-project-name>
-    ```

-    You'll see that Git is already initialized in your local repo.
     To push to Github, create a new repository on Github (best to make it have the same name as your local repo) and then add it as the origin remote locally with

     ```sh
     git remote add origin <url-of-your-github-repo>